New York State Route 27: Designation and since realignments

 The first proposals for an extension east of the Shinnecock Canal were made in the 1950s.
 In 1969, the New York Legislature approved a $160 million plan for the extension.
 It was a limited-access route, flanked by bicycle and equestrian trails.
 The eastbound and westbound roadways were to be separated by wide wooded medians.
 For the most part, the road was to run a mile or two north of existing NY 27, thus avoiding the populated centers through which it now passes.
 The extended Sunrise Highway would have had interchanges with CR 38 (North Sea Road) and CR 39 (County Road), CR 79 (Bridgehampton–Sag Harbor Road), NY 114 (East Hampton–Sag Harbor Turnpike), CR 40 (Three Mile Harbor Road), and CR 45 (Amagansett–Springs Road) before merging back into the existing Montauk Highway.
 The exits would have been sequentially numbered from 67 to 72.
 The plan failed, and Governor Hugh Carey canceled it in 1975.
 Other suggestions have included building a limited-access road on either side of Long Island Rail Road's Montauk Branch.

-Older interchanges

-As Sunrise Highway was upgraded during the 1970s and 1980s many interchanges were redesigned and replaced.
-The original interchange with the Robert Moses Causeway in West Islip had two parkway-style arch bridges over two lanes of NY 27.
-When the service roads were built in Western Islip Township between 1969 and 1972, parkway-style bridges were added for them as well.
-The interchanges at Fifth Ave and Brentwood Road in Bay Shore had parkway-style arch bridges and cloverleaves.
-When the service roads were added, the parkway-style bridges were removed and replaced with the modern structures that exist today and the original cloverleaves were modified to align with the new service roads.

 As with interchanges to the west, Islip Avenue (NY 111) and Carleton Avenue (CR 17) in Islip Terrace originally had parkway-style bridges crossing over Sunrise Highway.
 However, only Islip Ave had a partial cloverleaf on the west side of the bridge.
 The eastern side of the bridge used side streets for access, as did both sides of the Carleton Ave bridge.
 This section of Sunrise Highway wasn't divided.
 Since 1983, both areas have more modern bridges over the service roads, and the old cross streets connect to those service roads or other side roads instead.
 Islip Avenue connects to NY 27 at exit 45 while Carleton Avenue meets the Sunrise Highway at exit 46.